quicwg/base-drafts/draft-ietf-quic-transport.md

 might have to change the connection ID it sets in the Destination Connection ID field twice during connection establishment: once in response to a Retry, and once in response to an Initial packet from the server.
-Once a client has received an Initial packet from the server, it MUST discard any subsequent packet it receives with a different Source Connection ID.
+Once a client has received a valid Initial packet from the server, it MUST discard any subsequent packet it receives with a different Source Connection ID.

 A client MUST change the Destination Connection ID it uses for sending packets